lnbits/boltz/README.md

 ## ![Reverse Swap](https://imgur.com/UEAPpbs.png)

-If this swap fails, no further action is required, the lightning payment just "bounces back".
+If a Swap Out fails, no further action is required, the lightning payment just "bounces back".